Archipelagos (video game): Reception

 Archipelagos received largely positive reviews upon release.
 The Atari ST version received review scores of 92%, 84% and 9/10 respectively from The One magazine (issue 7, Apr 89), ST/Amiga Format magazine (issue 11, May 89), and Atari ST User (unknown issue, Jun 89).
 The Amiga version scored 79% from CU Amiga (Jun 89) and 90% in Zzap (Issue 51, Jul 89).
 Elements of the game highlighted in reviews included the 3D graphics, which were seen as very advanced for the time, the atmospheric nature of the game, and its originality.

-Computer Gaming World stated that "graphically, this game is stunning, perhaps even shocking ... the game concept is innovative and the play becomes increasingly engrossing".
+Computer Gaming World stated "graphically, this game is stunning, perhaps even shocking ... the game concept is innovative and the play becomes increasingly engrossing".
 It concluded: "Archipelagos is a distinctive product that well deserves to be imported".
 Compute! described it as "unusual and addictive", recommending the game to those seeking "challenging logic puzzles with first-rate graphics animation".
 STart described Archipelagos as "one of the most original games I've seen, both in gameplay and in original concept", with an "odd and eerie setting that works despite an eminently forgettable scenario".
 The magazine recommended it to those who enjoyed puzzles or "truly weird challenges".
 The game was reviewed in 1991 in Dragon #169 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 4 out of 5 stars.